 $ pnpm create next-app

 Lazy loading can be helpful for splitting a app’s bundle size into very small chunks that can be loaded on demand.
-But RSCs do it out-of-the-box.
-Trying to lazily import a Server Component can actually have negative impact on Bundle Size.
+However, RSCs do it out-of-the-box.
+Trying to lazily import a Server Component can actually have negative impact on the bundle size.

 import { lazy } from "react";